cogent3/cogent3/tests/test_util/test_table.rst

     | From ISI                     |
     +------------------------------+

 Arguments such as ``space`` have no effect in this case.
 The table may also be written to file in any of the available formats (latex, simple text, html, pickle) or using a custom separator (such as a comma or tab).
-This makes it convenient to get data into other applications (such as R or excel).
+This makes it convenient to get data into other applications (such as R or a spreadsheet program).

 Here is the latex format, note how the title and legend are joined into the latex table caption.
 We also provide optional arguments for the column alignment (fist column left aligned, second column right aligned and remaining columns centred) and a label for table referencing.